DisasterAWARE

 Population: 459K · Virginia

 Virginia Beach faces varying levels of natural hazard risk.
 The highest risk is from hurricanes (score: 5/10).
-Below is a consolidated view of all major hazard types with both FEMA forward-looking risk scores and historical impact data for Virginia Beach, VA.
+Below is a consolidated view of all major hazard types with both forward-looking risk scores and historical impact data for Virginia Beach, VA.

 Hazard Risk Overview